EdgeOne CLI

 Note:

-Edge Functions debug service has a limit on the number of startups, so try to avoid frequently logging out and starting the dev service (hot update in the dev service will not increase the startup count).
+Edge Functions debug service has a limit on the number of times it can start up, so try to avoid frequently exiting and starting the dev service (hot updates in the dev service will not increase the startup count).

 5. Associate Project

-If you need to use the KV storage capacity or synchronize environment variables set in the console to local debugging, you can execute the associate project command and enter the project name as required.
-Here, the project name is the created Pages project name from the preparation work.
+If you need to use KV storage capacity or synchronize environment variables set in the console to local debugging, you can execute the associate project command, enter the project name as required.
+The project name here is the created Pages project name in preparation.

 edgeone pages link